 (Photo credit: RHG Architecture+Design)

-Once re-opened, the Clairidge Cinemas will continue to showcase “a diverse range of independent, non-fiction, and international films that have been at the center of Montclair Film’s programming since its inception in 2011 z- the same values upon which the Clairidge Cinemas have built their long-standing reputation among audiences, film distributors, and filmmakers.”
+The original press release stated that once it re-opens, Clairidge Cinemas will continue to showcase “a diverse range of independent, non-fiction, and international films that have been at the center of Montclair Film’s programming since its inception in 2011 – the same values upon which the Clairidge Cinemas have built their long-standing reputation among audiences, film distributors, and filmmakers.”

 Montclair Film also plans to utilize the Clairidge Cinemas to continue to host screenings, conversations, and educational programs with partners, non-profits, and other organizations throughout the community.